 - The ornamental area of Scott Park near the pavilions and play area

 - The ornamental area of Memorial Park around Knight Hill House and the War Memorial

 Keeping of dogs on leads by direction

-This order will enable an authorised officer to direct an owner to place a dog(s) on lead where considered necessary in the interests of public safety and will apply to all land described which is open to air and to which the public are entitled or permitted to have access within the Borough of Burnley.
+This Order will enable an authorised Officer to direct an owner to place a dog(s) on a lead where considered necessary in the interests of public safety.
+The PSPO applies to all land described which is open to air and to which the public are entitled or permitted to have access within the borough of Burnley.

-The Exclusion of dogs from certain areas
+The exclusion of dogs from certain areas

-The Council intends to issue fixed penalty notices to enforce this Public Space Protection Order as prescribed by Section 68 of the Anti-Social Behaviour Crime and Policing Act 2014.
-The penatly is £100.
+The council intends to issue Fixed Penalty Notices to enforce this Public Space Protection Order as prescribed by Section 68 of the Anti-Social Behaviour Crime and Policing Act 2014.
+The penalty is £100.
 Failure to pay the Fixed Penalty Notices will result in prosecution with a maximum fine of £1000.